cybercomgroup/fintech-hack/README.md

 ## Prerequisites

 You will need a rather lot of disk space to run a full Ethereum node.
 Testnet blockchain requires around 12 GB, and the main Ethereum blockchain takes around 30 GB.
 More space is better.
-If you are low on disk-space you can also run Geth in a light client mode which makes the disk space requirements negligible.
+This is why we are running Geth in light mode in this exercise, which can run with less than 1 GB of disk space, but it is not a full node and does not take part in Ethereum blockchain replication.

 Install go-ethereum (geth): https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum

-Make geth sync to the test network (syncing will take about 20 minutes on a normal laptop, so you want to do this first):
+Make geth sync to the test network (syncing will take about 5 minutes on a normal laptop, so you want to do this first):

-    geth --testnet
+    geth --testnet --light

-Geth has synchronized to the current time when new single blocks are received at about one per 10 seconds and the block number is around 2 million (at the time of writing) like so:
+Geth has synchronized to the current time when new single blocks (count=1) are received at about one per 10 seconds and the block number is around 2 million (at the time of writing) like so:

-    INFO [10-17|15:16:45] Imported new chain segment               blocks=1    txs=7    mgas=0.186   elapsed=24.612ms  mgasps=7.552   number=1888445 hash=484a3d…39bd16
-    INFO [10-17|15:16:52] Imported new chain segment               blocks=1    txs=0    mgas=0.000   elapsed=10.174ms  mgasps=0.000   number=1888446 hash=0d6d6e…6e7d30
+    INFO [11-14|11:44:27] Imported new block headers               count=1    elapsed=8.523ms   number=2068408 hash=57eb22…c86b59 ignored=0

 You should kill the geth process when it has synced, so that it does not conflict with the next instructions.